texfaq/texfaq.github.io/FAQ-scriptfonts.md

 # Better script fonts for maths

-The font selected by `\mathcal` is the only script font 'built in'.
+The font selected by `\mathcal` is the only script font ''built in''.
 However, there are other useful calligraphic fonts included with modern TeX distributions.

 - Euler The [`eucal`](http://ctan.org/pkg/eucal) package (part of most sensible TeX